 attacker inserts a BYE in a ongoing session thereby tearing it down

-solution – authetication on every request
+solution – authentication on every request

 signing and encrypting of MIME bodies, and transference of credentials with S/MIME